x

 When it comes to holidays, planning ahead is key both for your customers and for your business.
 They don’t want to get stuck without what they need, and you don’t want to get stuck without inventory or scrambling to fill orders at the last minute.

 You can start taking pre-orders a long time in advance to lock in sales early and to know what to expect.
-Especially if you’re selling items that you have to make or order, having an accurate count ahead of time is key. @phillipsrw, from CoCoChemistry, says “We offer pre-orders for some of our items like Advent Calendars during July … which is great as we can get a more accurate handle on print quantities.”
+Especially if you’re selling items that you have to make or order, having an accurate count ahead of time is key. @doc_choc, from CoCoChemistry, says “We offer pre-orders for some of our items like Advent Calendars during July … which is great as we can get a more accurate handle on print quantities.”

 Setting up and preparing an eCommerce website to accept these orders in the background prevents you from spending extra time and effort to track and remember them.
 Square Online syncs to your Item Library, POS, and Orders applet, so all of your orders and inventory data are in one place.